Astro36/kokoa/README.md

 ## Features

-- You can train your own model.
+- Train your own model.
 - Extract words from the document.

 ## Installation